Orchextra/orchextra-android-sdk/README.md

 ```
 After calling start, you can call `Orchextra.stop()` if you need to stop all Orchextra features, so you can call again start or stop in order to fit your requirements.

-## New Methods Pause/ReStart services on Orchextra SDK
+## New Methods Pause/ReStart services on Orchextra SDK :bulb:

 We create new methods, for pause/restart geofencing and ranging  monitoring.
 You can call this methods anytime, after first Orchextra.start()
 ```java
 Orchextra.pause(Context);